lanzhou-psy/personal-page/_pages/about.md

 <span style="font-size: 14px; font-family: 'Arial', sans-serif; line-height: 0.7;">**Research Keywords: Childhood Adversities, Sczhizophrenia, Developmental Psychopathology, Neuroimaging, Network Neuroscience, Machine Learning**</span><br>

-<span style="font-size: 14px; font-family: 'Arial', sans-serif; line-height: 1.0;">Beyond my academic pursuits, I am committed to addressing **mental health inequality** and advocating for improved access to mental health services for all individuals.
-I believe that everyone deserves equal opportunities to lead a healthy life, free from the burdens of mental health challenges.</span><br>
+<span style="font-size: 14px; font-family: 'Arial', sans-serif; line-height: 1.0;">Beyond my academic pursuits, I am deeply committed to **addressing gender inequality and advocating for the rights of children and women**.
+In the future, I aspire to conduct research in these areas and establish a nonprofit organization focused on exploring the social, psychological, and structural factors contributing to health disparities.
+My goal is to identify effective strategies to promote health equity and overall well-being.</span><br>

 ### Before My PhD
 ### In Academia